Slots

 Scope

-<!-- The code of the Inner component is the same as above -->
+<!-- The Inner component is the same as above -->

 <lang-js>